sgothel/pacman/README.md

     - Adjust tunnel speed
     - No turning up in *Red-Zones* if chasing or scattering
 - Pacman
-    - show eaten ghosts score onscreen (FREEZE)
+    - show eaten ghosts and fruit score onscreen (FREEZE)
     - Freeze pacman only for 3 frames after eating power pellet
 - Level specification (per level)
   - Timings